tktracker/IntuneDocs/intune/fundamentals/groups-add.md

         >
         > If your primary role is device management, we recommend you use the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).

-    - **Office 365**: These groups are designed to control access and share Office 365 resources.
-For example, you can create an Office 365 group to share an Outlook inbox or calendar.
+    - **Office 365**: Provides collaboration opportunities by giving members access to a shared mailbox, calendar, files, SharePoint site, and more.
+This option also lets you give people outside of your organization access to the group.
 For more information, see [Learn about Office 365 Groups](https://support.office.com/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).

 4. Enter a **Group name** and **Group description** for the new group.
 Be specific and include information so others know what the group is for.